Travel, food, and nature are some of the most interesting means to learn and be inspired. JM tries to experience the beauty of these ways.

 Let students share

 In the video, it is even introduced as a unique replacement for your email.
 This is because of the streamed conversation feature.
 You can easily place messages under certain categories or topics, teams, and others on a designated channel.
-Then you can be on the loop with whatever is happening under such assigned project or lesson.
-There is even the handy messaging plus voice and video call features.
+Then you can be in the loop with whatever is happening under such an assigned project or lesson.
+There are even handy messaging plus voice and video call features.

 Be Mindful and Be Purposive in Your Decision